MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-docker-webapp.md

     :::image type="content" source="media/deployed-web-app.png" alt-text="Web app deployed.
 Hello World message":::
 ---

-## Deploy to a slot
+## Deploy to a deployment slot

 # [YAML](#tab/yaml/)

 You can configure the Azure Web App container to have multiple slots.
 Slots allow you to safely deploy your app and test it before making it available to your customers.
+See [Create staging environments](/azure/app-service/deploy-staging-slots) for more details.

 The following YAML snippet shows how to deploy to a staging slot, and then swap to a production slot: